 4. Use local search to rise above your competitors

-Make sure your Google Business Profile (formerly Google My Business) is set up correctly and thoroughly filed out.
+Make sure your Google Business Profile (formerly Google My Business) is set up correctly and thoroughly filled out.
 Include your up-to-date business hours, contact information, and current photos of your business.
-By doing this, you can improve your visibility in local search results and make it easier for potential customers to find and contact your HVAC company.
+This will improve your visibility in local search results and make it easier for potential customers to find and contact your HVAC company.
+For more guidance on setting up Google My Business, check out our Ultimate Guide to your Google Business Profile.

+In addition to advertising to community members with real-life ads, you’ll also want to dedicate some of your HVAC marketing budget to reaching people who are searching for local services online.
 One of the most important things you can do to generate leads for your HVAC business is to optimize your website for local SEO.
 You can do this by adding pages for the areas you service on your website and including content relevant to the most popular services you offer on each of those pages.

 5. Improve lead retention with automated responses